Updated: Aug 30

 We will take temps at the door, we will have extra hand washing stations and more sanitizer, we will teach no fingers on (or in) your face, we will have more tissues available, we will sanitize between classes, we even have enough “stuff“ to change out all the manipulatives between classes if we feel it necessary, etc. I do not plan to require masks, but if teachers or the children choose to wear them that's ok.
 I ordered us each a clear face shield, if we need them, so kids can see our expressions.

 We aren't a daycare so parents do not need us to take their kids to be able to work-hence they are better about keeping sick kids home.
-On the other hand I am beefing up our illness policy.
-I am still waiting on the State of Idaho to give a more specific list of protocols to be able to complete this.
-Some states are relaxing the strict child care protocols now as new information on Covid19 becomes available and the negative effects of the separating of children is now being seen.
+Even so, I am beefing up our illness policy in accordance with CDC regulations.
+I am grateful that the State of Idaho seems to understand the needs of young children and have trusted us to run our programs.
+Thankfully, some other states are relaxing the strict child care protocols now as new information on Covid19 becomes available and the negative effects of the separating of children is now being seen.

 We got this!
 We are an amazing team with a unique program that truly wants to do what is in the child's best interest.

-I feel the need to compile a research binder so it’s easier to share the brain research regarding the dangers of academic push down and the physiological need for uninterrupted, child-led play, as well as everything that shapes the why of what we do the way we do it.
+I am compiling a research binder so it’s easier to share the brain research regarding the dangers of academic push down and the physiological need for uninterrupted, child-led play, as well as everything that shapes the why of what we do the way we do it.